-Discover the immense world of bird watching in Nepal, a country that slopes from the high Himalayas to the hot and humid plains in the terai.
-The topographical diversity has led Nepal to be a habitat for a wide range of bird species making the country a sought-after destination for birding.
+Discover the immense world of bird watching in Nepal, a country that slopes from the high Himalayas to the hot and humid plains in the Terai.
+The topographical diversity has led Nepal to be a habitat for a wide range of bird species, making the country a sought-after destination for birding.
 Nepal has recorded 848 species of birds (8 percent of the total birds in the world).
-It is also home to rare and endangered species like the Impeyan Pheasant, the country's national bird, and the Spiny Babbler, the occasional bird only found in Nepal.
+It is also home to rare and endangered species like the Impeyan Pheasant, the country national bird, and the Spiny Babbler, the occasional bird only found in Nepal.

-Within the Kathmandu valley alone, a recorded 500 species of birds can be observed, primarily in destinations such as Nagarjun, Godavari, Phulchowki, Tau Daha, Bagmati, and Manohara rivers.
-Kathmandu's moderate climatic conditions, with its forested hills surrounding open fields and wetlands, make this place a suitable habitat for diverse species of birds.
+Five hundred species of birds have been recorded in the Kathmandu valley alone, primarily in destinations such as the Nagarjun, Godavari, Phulchowki, Tau Daha, Bagmati, and Manohara rivers.
+Kathmandu moderate climatic conditions, with its forested hills surrounding open fields and wetlands, make it a suitable habitat for diverse species of birds.

-Birding in Kathmandu is a beautiful experience, as hiking and adventure seekers are also suitably entertained.
-Trips for bird watching are also an outreach for incredible scenery, including mountain views, wildlife exploration, interaction with local communities, and observation of their culture and tradition.
+Birding in Kathmandu is a beautiful experience, and hiking and adventure seekers are also suitably entertained.
+Trips for bird watching also offer incredible scenery, including mountain views, wildlife exploration, interaction with local communities, and observation of their culture and tradition.

 Some Places for Bird Watching around Kathmandu Valley.